arun-kr-reddy/notes/cplusplus.md

     ```

 ## containers
-- **iterator:** used to point at the memory addresses of STL containers (similar to a pointer) which allows quick & efficient navigation through any STL container (even unordered ones)
+- **`iterator`:** used to point at the memory addresses of STL containers (similar to a pointer) which allows quick & efficient navigation through any STL container (even unordered ones)
 ![](./media/cplusplus/iterator.png)
   ```cpp
   T::iterator itr = container.begin();